labvisio/is-skeletons-heatmap/README.md

 ## Configuration

-The behavior of the service can be customized by passing a JSON configuration file as the first argument, e.g: `is-broker-events etc/conf/options.json`.
-The schema for this file can be found in [`is_broker_events/conf/options.proto`].
+The behavior of the service can be customized by passing a JSON configuration file as the first argument, e.g: `is-skeletons-heatmap etc/conf/options.json`.
+The schema for this file can be found in [`is_skeletons_heatmap/conf/options.proto`].
 An example configuration file can be found in [`etc/conf/options.json`].

 <!-- Links -->
 [SkeletonsGrouper]: https://github.com/labviros/is-skeletons-grouper